Slavery & human trafficking statement 2022

 Continue to explore opportunities for collaboration within the business sector and with third sector organisations involved in mitigating and preventing slavery and trafficking within the UK.

-In October 2021, we supported Unseen’s anti-slavery day national campaign to raise awareness of the role of business in tackling modern slavery.
+In October 2023, we supported the anti-slavery day campaign to raise awareness of the role of business in tackling modern slavery.

 Continue to raise awareness amongst stakeholders.